SameehaFirdaus/GFG_36/README.md

 ## 💡 **Problem Description:**

 You are given a rectangular matrix `mat[][]` of size `n x m`.
-Your task is to return an array while traversing the matrix in a spiral form.
+Your task is to return an array while traversing matrix in a spiral form.

 ## 🔍 **Example Walkthrough:**